Radiation regulations 2019

 These tablets are pre-distributed free of charge and replaced when the ‘use by’ date approaches.
 If wider distribution is required in the event of an emergency, this will be conducted in accordance with local arrangements.

-If you are new to the area or can’t find your calendar or tablets, you can get replacements through the Stogursey Parish Clerk, Stogursey Post Office or by contacting us.
+If you are new to the area or cannot find your calendar or tablets, you can get replacements through the Stogursey Parish Clerk, Stogursey Post Office or by contacting us.